GalvanizeDataScience/spark-install/README.md

  * [AWS Setup Instructions](setup_aws.md)

-** Step 2: Before you dive into these installation instructions, you need to have some software installed.
+**Step 2: Software Installation** Before you dive into these installation instructions, you need to have some software installed.
 Here's a table of all the software you need to install, plus the online tutorials to do so.

 ### Requirements for Mac